Picalines/outer-scout-blender/README.md

 > </p>
 >
 > We use `.fbx` to find out the structure of the planet's assets, and then put in the right places those `.obj` that we could find in the second folder.
 The addon does this in a separate `.blend` file, and then links it to your main file.
 In subsequent times `.blend` of the planet is being reused
+>
+> At the time of the first generation of the planet `.blend` file, you need to be on that planet in the game.
+This is necessary so that the addon receives information about streamed assets that is not available in `.fbx` files.
+The addon will save it to the *bodies* folder in a `.json` file, after which you can safely close the game.
+You can always edit the planet file to your needs - the addon only cares about its name
+>
+> Generation of the `.blend` file can take up to several minutes, while the main Blender window will not respond - this is normal.
+Planet generation takes place in a background process, and you should be able to see the progress console.
+The addon will not be able to find some assets - *this is also normal*
+>
+> The generation step is long, but it needs to be endured only once - in subsequent times the addon will find the `.blend` file in the *bodies* folder and reuse it

 5. `Filter type > Mesh`